eventual-dev/eventual/docs/getting_started/unit_of_work.md

     The context manager block shouldn't contain anything but work compatible with the unit of work implementation you are using.
 Other operations can not be properly rolled back, and the abstraction fails.

-    If you have some kind of retry logic in place, units of work can also contain idempotent operations.
+    If you have some kind of retry logic in place and you are sure that commit will eventually happen, then it should be fine to perform idempotent operations inside the block.

 ## Interrupting work

-You can explicitly interrupt a unit of work by raising a `InterruptWork` exception:
+You can explicitly interrupt a unit of work by raising an `InterruptWork` exception:

 ``` python
 async with WorkUnit.create() as work_unit: